NewsAnchors Report

 Share Your Story with Heather

 Heather Leigh was born and raised in Tampa Bay.
-She’s invested in telling stories from Seminole Heights and Ybor City, helping you find affordable childcare, and improving our roads.
+She’s invested in telling stories from Seminole Heights and Ybor City and helping you find affordable childcare.
 Send Heather a message with any ideas you’d like to share.

 Contact Heather Leigh